About Karina Mirsky

 Since 1998, Karina has helped countless people gain clarity, confidence, and relief.
-Her somatic approach to whole-person healing is informed by her nine years in disabilities massage therapy, 25 years as an international yoga educator, and 15 years as a Parts Work practitioner.
-Karina holds a compassionate container for people to explore their inner lives.
+Her somatic approach to whole-person healing is informed by her nine years in disabilities massage therapy, 25 years as an international yoga educator, and 15 years as an IFS-coach and Parts Work practitioner.
+Karina holds a compassionate container for people to explore their inner and outer lives.
 Her greatest joy is witnessing others access their own internal wisdom and healing resources.
 In 2018, Karina wrote her first book on Parts Work & Subtle Yoga, and founded Yoga Mindset Coaching (YMC).
-Since then, she's been training yoga teachers, psychotherapists, healers, romantic partners, and self-helpers to use parts theory, inquiry, and embodied techniques.
-Karina also is a seasoned retreat leader.
-Most who travel with her once, return year-after-year.
-Karina is committed to inclusivity and accessibility.
-She is honored to work with all identities and levels of ability.
-(See her Approach below)
+Since then, she's been training yoga teachers, psychotherapists, healers, romantic partners, and self-helpers to use parts informed self-inquiry, and somatic techniques.
+Karina also is a seasoned retreat leader and non-religious wedding officiant.
+Long committed to inclusivity and accessibility, Karina is honored to work with all identities and levels of ability.
+(See Approach below)

 Degrees & Certification